≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 Direct trauma causes injury at the site of impact, termed a coup contusion.
 Acceleration/deceleration causes injury at a site opposite the impact site, termed a contrecoup contusion.
 Contrecoup typically results in a bruised brain when the brain bounces off the skull and often occurs in shaken baby syndrome or a car accident.
 It can cause damage to individual nerve cells.

-Assessment of the Glasgow Coma Scale (GCS) is a way to measure the impact on brain function.
-This test is rated from one to fifteen.
-It assesses eye-opening verbal responses and motor responses.
-GCS describes the severity of the TBI.
+Assessment of the Glascow Coma Scale (GSC) is a way to measure the impact on brain function.
+This test is rated from one to 15.
+It assesses eye-opening, verbal responses, and motor responses.
+GCS can be used to describe the severity of the TBI. | |

-4 | Spontaneously opens the eyes |
+4 | Spontaneously opens the eyes. |

-3 | Opens eyes with verbal command |
+3 | Opens eyes with verbal commands |

 2 | Opens eyes only in response to painful stimulus |